Woman with oak. Photo by Kevin Young.

 They would say, ‘We went there to conquer, to make it a better place.
 We were going to develop these areas.’

-There were the owners and the Original people there.
+Of course, there were owners and the Original people there.
 But, they were considered ‘not good enough’.

 It still happens.
 It has always happened.